SysKitTeam/docs-point/releases/point-14-release-note.md

 ## Improvements & Bug Fixes

 * **Auto discover sync improved**!
 SysKit Point is now able to distinguish between kept, archived, and deleted resources.
 This information is preserved in Microsoft 365 and will be recognized by SysKit Point, even if the database changes.
 Moreover, additional data is now synced - Microsoft Teams and Microsoft 365 Group description – and displayed as a part of the lifecycle management tasks.
-* **Permissions Review improved**!
-Permissions reviews got a facelift in the new version of SysKit Point.
-Additional columns were added to related reports and various UX improvements made to simplify the permissions review process for site owners and admins.
+* **Access Review improved**!
+Access Reviews got a facelift in the new version of SysKit Point.
+Additional columns were added to related reports and various UX improvements made to simplify the Access Review process for site owners and admins.
 User Activity report was also changed to enable site owners and admins to see all activity on their sites, even for users they are not the manager of.
 * **Remove Access action improved**!
 The action will now show more precise messages in various cases:
   * when removing users with access to content given through a companywide sharing link.
   * when trying to remove a Primary admin